 The mountain is across the canyon from Bloomington Peak which is located to the west and Paris Peak which is located to the north.
 It is surrounded by steep cliffs on its west face that form a barrier around Bloomington Lake.
 The lake is one of the most beautiful in the range.
 The majority of the lake is between 35 to 60 feet deep.
 Sonar has determined the deepest depth to be over 150 feet depending on the exact area.
 This gives the lake its dark blue color.
 It is a popular place to visit in southeast Idaho so you will probably see people on summer weekends.
-Some of them go swimming in the lake but learn quickly that the water is very cold.
+Some go swimming in the lake but learn quickly that the water is very cold.

 Saint Charles Mountain has three summits.
 The eastern summit is the highpoint, the central summit is where the impressive cliffs above Bloomington Lake are located, and the west summit is a pyramid shaped peak.
 The west summit had a nice cairn on top while the other two had a small pile of rocks.
 There was no register or benchmark on the highpoint.
 I got the impression that the mountain was not climbed often.
 There were a few game trails and I saw several deer while climbing the mountain.
 The view from the summit includes the northern end of Cache Valley, Bear Lake Valley, the Bannock Range, and the mountains in the Idaho portion of Bear River Range.